WebAssembly/conditional-sections/proposals/conditional-sections/Overview.md

 | `b.foo`          | `(foo /\ ~bar)` |
 | `b.mvp`          | `(~foo)`        |

+## Frequently Asked Questions

+### Why not have conditional sections be switch-like with a default?

+On their surface, switch-like conditional sections seem like they would make it easy to ensure that only one of multiple alternatives is chosen for each possible feature set and that there is a default alternative.
+They also might be simpler to emit for producers that want to ensure these properties.
+However, consumers like optimizers, linkers, and bundlers would not be able to assume these properties.
+Switch-like conditional sections could be used to emulate the proposed independent conditional sections by having just a single chunk of contents and an empty default.
+Since consumers do not actually get more guarantees from the higher-level switch structure, we opted to go with the simpler, lower-level independent structure.

 ## Open questions

  - Should new sections analogous to the data count section be introduced to